davidreissmello/europe_soccer_db/README.txt

 Implementation: Click on "search all teams," and input the name of your favoite team.
 The table will display information of teams with a rating .5 higher or .5 lower than the searched team.

 4)

-Old Task: Given the advent of the FIFA World Cup, it will also be helpful to find out the the international domain distribution of players that are playing for top teams in the domestic domain (for example, how many of Chelsea’s (top English team) playing team is playing for Brazil (top international squad).
-However, this is impossible given that earlier in the part 1 description we mentioned that a player can only be part of 1 team.

 New Task: Predict who will win a match.

 Implementation: To do this, go to "Predict a score between two teams" and enter the home team and the away team.
 This query will calculate the difference in goals when the home team plays at home and hte difference in goals when the away team plays away, thus controlling for home vs away biases.
 The value will be an indicator of how much each team is likely to win by.
 The team with the highest value is likelier to win.